andrea-pollastro/pyautoencoder/docs/source/examples/ae_mnist.rst

 .. literalinclude:: ../../../examples/mnist_ae.py
    :language: python
    :linenos:
-   :lines: 49-68
+   :lines: 48-63

 Notes:

 * The final decoder layer is **linear** and produces logits.
 * The model is explicitly built through :meth:`AE.build`, which infers required shapes from a representative sample.
-* Reconstruction loss is handled by :class:`pyautoencoder.loss.AELoss` using a Bernoulli likelihood (which interprets the decoder output as logits).
+* Reconstruction loss is computed via the :meth:`AE.compute_loss` method, which uses a Bernoulli likelihood (interpreting the decoder output as logits).

 Training Loop